 For more information about participating groups and to purchase tickets, visit the official event website.

-Getting In: The Capital Fringe Festival is separately ticketed and is not included with the Washington DC Explorer Pass.
+Getting In: The Capital Fringe Festival is separately ticketed and is not included with the Go Washington DC pass.

 Jazz in the Garden